Astra DB Classic billing and usage

 To upgrade from Free to Pay As You Go, do the following:

-2. In the Settings navigation menu, click the name of the current organization, and then select the organization you want to upgrade.
+2. In the Settings navigation menu, click the name of the active organization, and then select the organization you want to upgrade.

 3. In the Settings navigation menu, click Billing.